-Learn everything about creating Basic Reports and the available options to prepare the dataset and basic formatting.
+Learn everything about creating Basic Reports and the options for preparing the dataset and basic formatting.

 Measures and Dimensions

 By default, Tableau will divide the columns into Dimensions and Measures when you connect to any data source.
-In general, all the numerical columns place under the Measures pane.
+In general, all the numerical columns are placed under the Measures pane.
 In contrast, the text columns or fields with categorical information are placed under the Dimensions pane.

 Remember, you can drag the required field from Measure to Dimension or vice versa.
-Or right-click on and select Convert To Measure or Convert to Dimension option.
+Or right-click and select the Convert To Measure or Convert to Dimension option.

 A simple example can be an Order ID or Employee ID.
-Initially, Tableau considers them as Measures, but you have to drag them back to the Dimension pane.
+Tableau initially considers them as Measures, but you must drag them back to the Dimension pane.

 Tableau Measure Names and Measure Values tutorial

 By default, Measure Names hold the dimensions, and the Measure Values contain your data’s Measures.
-For instance, add two measures, Profit and Sales, to the Rows shelf and a country field to the column shelf.
+For instance, add Profit and Sales measures to the Rows shelf and a country field to the column shelf.

 In the above scenario, the aggregated values of measures (AGG(Sales) and AGG(Profit)) will show up under the Measures values and the actual measures (Profit and Sales) under the Measure Names.
 Please refer to the Line chart to view this.

 - Creating the first Report